ABOUT

 Prior to SAS Institute, he was a Postdoctoral Researcher in Energy Economics and Engineering Systems at the University of Delaware, where he led research efforts funded by the U.S. Department of Energy’s (DOE) National Science Foundation (NSF) on the current trends driving electric power system transformation, including the rapid growth of distributed energy resources, community choice aggregation schemes, policy design of renewable portfolio standards (RPS), and regulatory drivers that are accelerating innovations in the electricity sector.

-A well-published author, Dr. Nyangon has written 60+ papers for academic journals, industry publications, and mainstream media publications on energy systems optimization, energy economics, policy design, forecasting methodologies, and climate risk and pricing strategies, including aggregation of distributed energy resources (DERs) into wholesale electricity markets.
+An inventor recognized for pioneering an A.I. technique that automatically detects outliers in data and feature transformation in machine learning models thereby improving predictive forecasting and operational efficiency of Regional Transmission Organization’s (RTO) and Independent System Operator’s (ISO) wholesale electricity markets, Dr. Nyangon has authored 60+ papers including academic journals, industry reports and standards, and expert reviews on energy systems optimization, energy economics, policy design, forecasting methodologies, and climate risk and pricing strategies, including aggregation of distributed energy resources (DERs) into wholesale electricity markets.
 He is also a Non-Resident Fellow of the Payne Institute at the Colorado School of Mines and a Research Fellow in the Initiative for Sustainable Energy Policy (ISEP) at the Johns Hopkins University’s School of Advanced International Studies.

-Dr. Nyangon is a member of the Harvard Business Review Advisory Council and a patent holder in electricity grid management.
+Dr. Nyangon is a Senior Member of IEEE, a member of the Harvard Business Review Advisory Council and a patent holder in electricity grid management.
 He earned a Ph.D. and two master’s degrees focusing on energy systems engineering, computing systems, and energy economics from Columbia University, the University of Delaware, and the University of Greenwich, and has a bachelor’s degree in engineering.
-Additionally, he completed postdoctoral research fellowships in energy economics and engineering systems from the Biden School of Public Policy and Administration at the University of Delaware.
+Additionally, he completed postdoctoral research fellowships in energy economics and engineering systems from the University of Delaware.